Cows

 Chickens

-In 2015, another breed found its way to the Fearrington farm — black and white Columbian Wyandotte chickens!
+In 2015, another heritage breed found its way to the Fearrington farm — black and white Wyandotte chickens!
 First exhibited in 1890 in Chicago, these rare, hearty birds are known for their good disposition in flocks.
-The Columbian Wyandotte is a medium sized bird with a white feather body and contrasting black and silver neck and tail plumage.
-Currently, there are less than four breeders in the country raising Columbian Wyandottes according to traditional standards, and most have less than 25 hens.
+Our Silver Laced Wyandottes are a medium sized bird with a white feather body and contrasting black and silver neck and tail plumage.
+Currently, there are less than four breeders in the country raising Wyandottes according to traditional standards, and most have less than 25 hens.
 Fearrington’s beloved chickens can be found pecking away near the Fearrington Barn in their coop.
 Providing eggs for The Fearrington House Restaurant’s seasonal menus and smiles for those who watch their antics are their only goal.

 Our Non-Belted Friends